markjernf/titanium-images/README.md

 ## Why this is different

 I have searched for others doing this sort of work but haven't found anyone doing exactly my combination of anodizing and high resolution laser ablation to generate full color images.
-The "dithering mosaic" separation of images into masks to ablate for different anodized colors to get a full-color image result is what's different about what I'm doing.
+The "dithered mosaic" separation of images into masks to ablate for different anodized colors to get a full-color image result is what's different about what I'm doing.
 If others are doing this or if you start doing this, I'd love to hear from you!

 ## What I did find